Personalized Federated Distillation Assisted Vehicle Edge Caching Strategy: Vehicle Edge Caching Scheme

 \subsection{Execution between Vehicles and RSUs}

-Each vehicle $i$ will upload its content recommendation list ${L}_{i,r}$ when entering $r$-th RSU.
+Each vehicle $i$ will upload its content recommendation list ${L}_{i,r}$ when entering $r$-th RSU, where ${L}_{i,r}$ denotes the content recommendation list of vehicle $i$ in the $r$-th RSU.
 The content recommendation list is generated by the vehicle using local models.
-The execution between the RSUs and the vehicles is shown in Fig. \ref{system model comprehensive2}, which includes the following steps:
+The execution between the RSUs and the vehicles will be continuously repeated, as shown in Fig. \ref{system model comprehensive2}, which includes the following steps: